Task groups for builds and releases

 In a build or release pipeline that already contains this task group, you can now select the new "production-ready" version.
 When you add the task group from the Add tasks panel, it automatically selects the new "production-ready" version.

-Working in taskgroup versions
+Working with taskgroup versions

 Any taskgroup update can be a minor or major version update.